Uber: Community Guidelines violation (vague or unexplained notice) deactivation appeal

 • The exact wording of your notice (screenshot it)

-• the trip date from support and your own record of that day
+• The trip date from support and your own record of that day

-• any earlier warning messages in the app
+• Any earlier warning messages in the app

-• your overall record (years, trips, rating)
+• Your overall record (years, trips, rating)

 What actually works